 - Great writing practice.
 It is all about writing.
 If you like writing, running a site will help you improve and become a better writer.

 - Boosts your career prospects.
-A site is like a shop window where you showcase your talents and build your reputation.
+Your blog is like a shop window.
+It’s where you showcase your talents and build your reputation.
 It can open doors to new opportunities and improve your career prospects.
 It can be considered an extended CV and can help you get a new job.

 - Improves your finances.
 Your site can become a source of income.
 It can help pay your bills, improve your finances, get you out of debt and save money.
 See how to earn your first $500.